millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ### STEP 4: Loading Data Using the Data Import Wizard in SQL Developer

 **Note:** Beginning with SQL Developer 18.1 the data import wizard supports loading from files in the Object Store straight into your Autonomous Data Warehouse.
 This release of SQL Developer is going to be available soon, so for now this demo will be shown by the Oracle instructor.
-After that demo you can continue with the “Loading data using the new PL/SQL package, DBMS\_CLOUD” section to load data using PL/SQL.
+After that demo you can continue with the “STEP 5: Loading data using the new PL/SQL package, DBMS\_CLOUD” section to load data using PL/SQL.

 -   Expand ‘**Tables**’ in your user schema object tree.
 You will see all the tables you have created previously.
 Select table **CHANNELS**.
 Clicking the right mouse button opens the context-sensitive menu in SQL Developer; select ‘**Import Data**’: